 The returned URI is stored in the LoginUrl property of the LoginViewModel class.
 When the IsLogin property becomes true, the WebView in the LoginView becomes visible.
 The WebView data binds its Source property to the LoginUrl property of the LoginViewModel class, and so makes a sign-in request to IdentityServer when the LoginUrl property is set to IdentityServer's authorization endpoint.
-When IdentityServer receives this request and the user isn't authenticated, the WebView will be redirected to the configured login page, which is shown in Figure 9-4.
+When IdentityServer receives this request and the user isn't authenticated, the WebView will be redirected to the configured login page.